-This course will offer on-site architectural tours of New York City whenever possible.
+This course has the option for on-site architectural tours of New York that are scheduled on demand and paid separately.
 We will visit selected areas of Manhattan, an urban laboratory for history, economics, social context, construction, and design.
-Course participants will learn the progression of development from a village to a contemporary metropolis and hence to a world city.
+Participants will learn the progression of development from a village to a contemporary metropolis and hence to a world city.
 We will draw, read, take pictures and engage in exiting online and in-person discussions about the architecture of New York.

 New York Architecture Course Structure

 2. Lower Manhattan form the origins to the new WTC